KaranSharma18/rag-agent/PRODUCTION_IMPROVEMENTS.md

 ## Context

 This document outlines the current implementation, its limitations, and the path to production readiness.
-Given the 24-hour constraint, we prioritized **demonstrating core agent concepts** over production infrastructure.
+Given the 24-hour constraint, I prioritized **demonstrating core agent concepts** over production infrastructure.
 However, I've designed the architecture with extensibility in mind for these future enhancements.

 ---